 It is a common theme, even today, in many of our U.S. site locations for children to attend school during the coldest months of the year without socks, wearing flimsy footwear such as flip-flops, and without jackets, coats, gloves, or hats.

-Our Clothing and Shoes Fund is one of the most important resources we have for helping children to dress appropriately, neatly, and warmly.
+Our Clothing Fund is one of the most important resources we have for helping children to dress appropriately, neatly, and warmly.
 This fund has provided pants, shirts, shoes and socks to thousands upon thousands of children in need.
 It was one of the first special funds that we created back in the 1960s and was originally called simply our Warm Clothing Fund.
 Over the decades we, through the incredible and continuing generosity of our sponsors and donors, have supplied children with coats and jackets, hats and gloves, and in some situations, sandals, shorts and t-shirts, to equip them for the weather where they live.